 - Spread the oil evenly on the wedges before baking.
 The seasoning will only follow versus the end of the baking process.

-- After 20 minutes, take the potato wedges out of the oven and turn them with a spatula.
+- After 20 minutes, take them out of the oven and turn them with a spatula.

 - Bake in the oven for another 20 minutes until the outside is crispy and the inside is still soft.